pachun/old.pachun.github.io/_posts/2016-04-03-beginning-tdd-start-by-hardcoding-to-get-a-green-test.md

 end
 ```

-You're in trouble because six months from now, after the name of this function has
+Then we're in trouble because six months from now, after the name of this function has
 been changed and 10 new people are maintaining the code, it looks totally
 different.
 Different to the point where its purpose is no longer obvious.
-It's
+Its
 name isn't `is_even?()` anymore and it's 20 lines long now.

 Diane comes along, with the perfectly valid intention of adding some new great